taikatta/Milestone3-Konyvkucko/README.md

 * As a user I would like to be able to donate books to the Hungarian Collection

 * As a user I would like to access the Wishlist to see which books are needed by the library

+* As a user I would like to be able to contact Konyvkucko with my questions

 #### Admin stories: